ryan-boder-zz/spark-intro-ruby/README.md

 Spark itself is written in Scala and runs in a Java Virtual Machine (JVM).
 The Spark distribution has APIs for writing Spark applications in [Scala](http://www.scala-lang.org/), [Java](https://www.java.com), [Python](https://www.python.org/) and [R](https://www.r-project.org).
 It even provides interactive command line shells for Scala, Python and R. These languages have long been widely established as big data tools and were natural choices for the market Spark is intended to serve.

 ## What about Ruby?
 Spark does not support writing applications in [Ruby](https://www.ruby-lang.org).
 The code examples in this presentation are written in Ruby because this is the [Columbus Ruby Brigade](http://columbusrb.com/).
-If you are writing a real Spark application you would almost certainly use one of the languages officially supported by Spark.
+If you are writing a real Spark application you would probably use one of the languages officially supported by Spark.

 However, [Ondřej Moravčík](https://github.com/ondra-m) has done some excellent work in writing a Ruby wrapper for Spark allowing Spark applications to be written in Ruby.
 It's a gem called [Ruby-Spark](https://github.com/ondra-m/ruby-spark) with a nice [getting started tutorial](https://github.com/ondra-m/ruby-spark).
 The code mostly works but the project is not production ready and [is more of a proof of concept](https://github.com/ondra-m/ruby-spark/issues/6) at this point.
 If you're a Ruby developer and want to contribute to the future of big data this might be a great project for you to join.
 Today (3/21/16) Ruby-Spark [appears to be somewhat stagnant](https://github.com/ondra-m/ruby-spark/issues/29) and could really use additional help.

 # Installation & Setup
-Follow the Ruby-Spark installation instructions in the [tutorial](http://ondra-m.github.io/ruby-spark/) or in the [README](https://github.com/ondra-m/ruby-spark).
+Follow the Ruby-Spark installation instructions in the [tutorial](http://ondra-m.github.io/ruby-spark/) and/or in the [README](https://github.com/ondra-m/ruby-spark).

 Verify that you can run the ruby-spark interactive shell.
 ```